Jayne Atkinson: Career

 Syriana.
 Her television acting credits include A Year in the Life, Parenthood, The X-Files, Law & Order, The Practice, Criminal Minds, 24, Gossip Girl and House of Cards, opposite Kevin Spacey and husband Michel Gill.
 Her performance in the made-for-TV movie Our Town garnered her a Satellite Award nomination for Best Supporting Actress.

 Personal life

-Atkinson is married to actor Michel Gill, with whom she has one son.
+Atkinson is a dual citizen of the United Kingdom and the United States.
+She is married to actor Michel Gill, with whom she has one son.
 Atkinson and Gill met when they appeared together in a 1989 production of The Heiress at the Long Wharf Theater in New Haven, Connecticut.
 They both appeared in House of Cards, though not as a couple: Gill played President Garrett Walker and Atkinson played Secretary of State Catherine Durant.